Khairy Jamaluddin: Ministership, COVID-19 pandemic and expulsion from UMNO (2013–2023)

-Post-political career (2023–present)
+Interim years and Keluar Sekejap (2023–2026)

 Khairy in his father-in-law's funeral on 14 April 2025.

 Following his expulsion from UMNO, Khairy debuted as a radio host for a local radio station, Hot FM, in its Bekpes Hot morning segment.
 He also started producing a weekly political podcast, Keluar Sekejap with Shahril Hamdan.
 The podcast has featured a string of prominent local politicians including Muhammad Sanusi Md Nor, Amirudin Shari, Azmin Ali and Mahathir Mohamad.

-On 14 April 2025, he announced that the 5th Prime Minister of Malaysia and his father-in-law, Abdullah Ahmad Badawi died from at the age of 85, following complications from multi-organ failure, at the National Heart Institute (IJN) in Titiwangsa, Kuala Lumpur.
+On 14 April 2025, he announced that the 5th Prime Minister of Malaysia and his father-in-law, Abdullah Ahmad Badawi died at the age of 85, following complications from multi-organ failure, at the National Heart Institute (IJN) in Titiwangsa, Kuala Lumpur.
 The next day, he co-led the Abdullah's state funeral with his brother-in-law, Kamaluddin Abdullah.
 He has served and accompanied several VVIP guests who were attending at the state funeral, including Mahathir Mohamad, Najib Razak and Lee Hsien Loong.

 On 30 October 2025, Khairy is reported to be returning to UMNO before the Sabah state election on November 29 after he has received the 'approval' of UMNO's top leadership, especially party president Ahmad Zahid Hamidi.
 The approval signal was conveyed by Zahid to Khairy when the deputy prime minister attended the wedding of the daughter of Perlis UMNO Chairman, Rozabil Abdul Rahman.
 At the meeting, Zahid himself informed Khairy that he should send his membership form to return to UMNO.
 Khairy was also being considered to be nominated as a BN candidate in the upcoming 16th Malaysian General Election to represent the Kepala Batas parliamentary constituency.
 The parliament is the traditional constituency of his father-in-law, Abdullah Ahmad Badawi, which was held by Reezal Merican Naina Merican until PAS won the seat in the previous general election by Siti Mastura Muhammad.
 Reezal, who is currently the Election Director of UMNO and state assemblyman for Bertam which is a state constituency within Kepala Batas, expressed his support for KJ's return.